django-fluent/django-fluent-comments/README.rst

 The features are:

 * Ajax-based preview and posting of comments
-* Configurable form layouts using django-crispy-forms_.
+* Configurable form layouts using django-crispy-forms_ and settings to exclude fields.
 * Comment moderation, using Akismet_ integration and auto-closing after N days.
 * E-mail notification to the site managers of new comments.